amol2409/linux-commands/Linux Basic Commands/6 rmdir.md

 **Syntax :** rmidr [options...] [directory name...]

 **Options:**

 1. **-p or --parents :** This option will remove all directory structure
+2. **-v or --verbose :** Print a message for each directory removed.

 **eg.**